What’s the Buzz

 How will I know if I am neurodivergent?

 Your healthcare professional may ask you about the symptoms you experience.
-They might also talk to your family members or people who know you well to gain a comprehensive understanding of your neurodevelopmental conditions and developmental history.
-Sometimes, behavioral rating scales can help medical professionals recognize neurodivergent traits in order to diagnose and gauge the severity of various neurodivergent disorders.
+They might also talk to your family members or people who know you well to understand your neurodevelopmental conditions and developmental history comprehensively.
+Behavioral rating scales can help medical professionals recognize neurodivergent traits in order to diagnose and gauge the severity of various neurodivergent disorders.

 Is it possible to cure or treat neurodiversity?

-Neurodiversity, in itself, is when someone's brain processes information differently and the brain develops differently from their peers.
+Neurodiversity is when someone's brain processes information differently and develops differently from their peers.
 Thus, it isn't possible to cure, prevent, or treat neurodiversity.

 However, many adults who consider themselves neurodivergent might have mental illnesses and other mental health conditions that can be treated with medications or therapy.
-For example, a person with ADHD might be recommended stimulant medications and cognitive behavioral therapy.
+For example, a person with ADHD might be recommended stimulant medications and cognitive behavioral therapy (CBT).

 If a medical diagnosis has been made, you can seek treatment to manage or reduce your symptoms.
 This is especially important if the condition affects your career, education, relationships, or daily activities.
 Getting the right support and treatment for this developmental disorder is often life-changing and empowers you to unlock your greatest potential and achieve your goals in life.